Office of Homeland Security and Emergency Preparedness

-The New Orleans Office of Homeland Security and Emergency Preparedness (NOHSEP) is responsible for disaster planning, response and recovery for the City of New Orleans.
-It coordinates the activities needed to protect the lives and property of its citizens, from natural to man-made disasters, through “All Hazards” emergency planning to increase New Orleans' capacity to prevent, protect against, respond to, and recover from major emergencies.
+As the coordinating public safety agency for the City of New Orleans, the Office of Homeland Security and Emergency Preparedness (NOHSEP) is responsible for administering the City's crisis and consequence management program.
+It coordinates the activities needed to protect the lives and property of its residents and visitors from crises - both natural and manmade - through "all-hazards" planning.
+Our initiatives build New Orleans' capacity to prevent, protect against, respond to, recover from, and mitigate major emergencies and disasters.

-One of the office’s main responsibilities is to advise the Mayor, City Council, and public safety agencies on emergency management activities and operations.
-NOHSEP also coordinates the state and federal agencies that respond to city-wide disasters and emergencies.
-This office makes all requests for federal disaster assistance and federal funding subsequent to disaster declarations.
+One of the office’s main responsibilities is to advise the Mayor, City Council and public safety agencies on activities related to the homeland security enterprise.
+As the agency that coordinates the state and federal entities that respond to citywide disasters and emergencies, this office makes all requests for federal disaster assistance and federal funding subsequent to disaster declarations.

-Southeast Louisiana is one of the most vulnerable regions of the United States, and NOHSEP maintains 24/7 hour watch during all emergencies.
-If an incident escalates involving city-wide coordination, the Mayor, with the Deputy Mayor for Public Safety, activates the city’s state-of-the-art Emergency Operations Center (EOC).
-At the EOC, city departments and organizations such as the American Red Cross, the Army Corps of Engineers and the United States Coast Guard coordinate response and recovery.
+Southeast Louisiana is one of the most vulnerable regions of the United States and NOHSEP maintains 24/7 hour watch.
+If an incident escalates involving city-wide coordination, the Mayor, with the Director of NOHSEP, activates the city’s state-of-the-art City Emergency Operations Center (CEOC).
+At the CEOC, city departments and organizations such as the American Red Cross, the Army Corps of Engineers and the United States Coast Guard coordinate response and recovery.

 NOHSEP works to actively engage and empower the community through outreach programs, presentations and other projects such as:

 - NOLAReady, your personal connection to real-time updates, instructions on where to go, what to do, or what not to do, who to contact and other important information during an emergency

 - Innovative social media use, including Facebook and Twitter

 - Evacuteer.org for those who want to volunteer during a city-wide hurricane evacuation.